Skip to content

 The exact number of languages spoken worldwide is difficult to determine.
 However, it is estimated that between 6,000 to 7,000 languages are spoken worldwide.
 The Modern Language Association (MLA) is an organization that promotes the study of languages and literatures.
 It focuses primarily on modern languages, including English, Spanish, French, and German.

-The study of language, known as linguistics, encompasses a wide range of topics, including the structure of language, its historical evolution, and its social and cultural contexts.
+Linguistics studies language, covering language structure, historical evolution, and social and cultural contexts.
+It explores the many facets that shape how language functions and develops.
 Modern language building refers to creating new languages, which can be done for various reasons, such as artistic or scientific purposes.
-Living in other languages or multilingualism is the ability to speak multiple languages fluently and is common in many parts of the world.
-A group currently speaks a living language of people instead of a dead language, which is no longer used in everyday communication.
+Living in other languages, or multilingualism is the ability to speak multiple languages fluently and is common globally.
+A group speaks a living language, while a dead language is no longer used in daily communication or culture.

 How long does it take to learn a language?

-The amount of time it takes to learn a language can vary widely depending on several factors, such as the learner's prior language experience, language learning method, the difficulty of the language being learned, and the learner's dedication to practicing the language.
+The time it takes to learn a language can vary widely based on factors like prior experience and learning methods.
+Other factors, such as the language's difficulty and the learner's dedication, also play a significant role.

 The Modern Language Association (MLA) suggests it can take 2-3 years of study to achieve basic proficiency in a new language.
 However, achieving mastery can take several more years of research and practice.

 The study of language, or linguistics, has shown different levels of language proficiency, ranging from beginner to advanced.
-Modern language building, or the creation of new languages, can take several years to develop, depending on the complexity and scope of the language being created.
+Modern language creation can take years to develop, depending on the language's complexity and scope.

 Interested in Modern Languages?